kataup/cypress-course-for-beginners/lessons/lesson-14/EN-lesson.md

 - Utilize the `baseUrl` configuration to simplify test navigation and relative URL usage.
 - Understand and organize tests using contexts to manage different scenarios.
-- Leverage advanced Cypress commands like `cy.origin` and `cy.session` for handling multiple domains and session management.
+- Leverage advanced Cypress commands like `cy.origin` for handling multiple domains
 - Implement best practices for test structure and maintainability.

 ---